pammacdotnet/TypstPaper/paper.typ

-  parsers/themes), that can be further enhanced with #Codly (@fig:listing), / built-in data loading: functions for JSON, CSV, XML, etc. (or XLSX with #ReXLlenT) for generating native tables or #Lilaq graphs, / sequence diagrams: provided by #Chronos (@fig:sequence), / activity, class, component, entity relationship: and other diagrams can be created with Pintora text-to-diagram JavaScript library bundled as a Typst #Pintorita package, however due to inherited WASM limitations these diagrams can significantly increase compilation time, i.e., up to several seconds. @fig:compiler was also created with this package.
+  parsers/themes), that can be further enhanced with #Codly (@fig:listing), / built-in data loading: functions for JSON, CSV, XML, etc. (or XLSX with #ReXLlenT) for generating native tables or #Lilaq graphs, / sequence diagrams: provided by #Chronos (@fig:sequence), / activity, class, component, entity relationship: and other diagrams can be created with Pintora text-to-diagram JavaScript library bundled as a Typst #Pintorita package, however due to inherited Wasm limitations these diagrams can significantly increase compilation time, i.e., up to several seconds. @fig:compiler was also created with this package.

 #codly(zebra-fill: softblueunir, stroke: 1pt + blueunir, languages: (
   rust: (name: "Rust", color: blueunir, stroke: blueunir),